Iron Key - Click Here!

 ”...especially with central and peninsular India being quite devoid of medium-level and low-level radar coverage, as reported by TOI earlier.”

-In response, The Indian Navy plans to press more UAVs into service around nearby coastal areas, and also plans to send 2 more ships into the region.
-The Indian Air Force (IAF) has reportedly mobilized small mobile Russian radars around strategic installations, including the nuclear plant at Kalpakkam.
+In response, The Indian Navy planned to press more UAVs into service around nearby coastal areas, and also said it would send 2 more ships into the region.
+The Indian Air Force (IAF) reportedly mobilized small mobile Russian radars around strategic installations, including the nuclear plant at Kalpakkam.

 The Aerostat Solution